Skip to main content Skip to navigation

 (Neuroptera: Hemerobiidae)

 The lacewings listed here, and other less common species, are important natural enemies native to the Pacific Northwest.
 Green lacewings are widely distributed and are important generalist predators.
 They are often abundant in orchards where IPM is practiced and feed on a variety of insects.
 Although less well known, brown lacewings can also become abundant in orchards where soft pesticide programs are used.
 Lacewing larvae are active earlier in the season than many other predators and are good biological control agents for early season pests.
-Inundative releases of lacewings have been used to control mealybugs and variegated leafhoppers in California.
+Inundative releases of lacewings (Chrysoperla species) have been used to control mealybugs and variegated leafhoppers in California vineyards.
+In Washington, lacewings are released by growers for aphid control in apples.

 Both green and brown lacewing larvae prey mostly on aphids but also attack scale insects, mealybugs, leafhoppers, thrips, mites, pear psylla and many other small sedentary insects.
-Adults of Chrysopa nigricornis are also carnivorous, but adults of most species feed on aphid honeydew and plant fluids.
+Brown lacewing and Chrysopa adults are also carnivorous, but adults of Chrysoperla species feed on aphid honeydew and plant fluids.

 Life stages – Green lacewings